HoiJean/djangoforbeginners-book/manuscript/ch2.md

 ## Create an app

 Django uses the concept of projects and apps to keep code clean and readable.
 A single Django project contains one or more apps within it that all work together to power a web application.
-For example a real-world Django e-commerce site might have one app for user authentication, another app for payments, and a third app to power item listing details.
+This is why the command for a new Django project is `startproject`!
+For example, a real-world Django e-commerce site might have one app for user authentication, another app for payments, and a third app to power item listing details.
+Each focuses on an isolated piece of functionality.

 We need to create our first app which we'll call `pages`.
 From the command line, quit the server with `Control+c`.
 Then use the `startapp` command.